cabo/ace-aif/draft-ietf-ace-aif.md

 This section discusses the information model underlying the payload of that data (as opposed to the cryptographic armor around it).

+The semantics of the authorization information defined in this document are that of an *allow-list*: everything is denied until it is explicitly allowed.

 For the purposes of this specification, the underlying access control model will be that of an access matrix, which gives a set of permissions for each possible combination of a subject and an object.